kenbrew96/python-practice/README.md

 9. `counter_loop.py` - Prints numbers from 0 to 3 using a `while` loop.
 10. `password_check.py` - Checks if a guessed password is incorrect.
 11. `password_loop.py` - Repeatedly asks for the correct password until entered.
+12. `age_discount.py` - Determines if a person gets a discount based on age.
 ---

 ## **How to Run the Scripts**